-2026 data 28 schools FL
+NCES CCD 2024-25 28 schools FL

-Best Schools in CORAL SPRINGS, FL
+Best-Resourced Schools in Coral Springs, FL

-28 public K-12 schools in CORAL SPRINGS from NCES Common Core of Data: enrollment, grade span, demographics, and Civil Rights Data Collection statistics for every active campus.
+28 public K-12 schools in Coral Springs from NCES Common Core of Data: enrollment, grade span, demographics, and Civil Rights Data Collection statistics for every active campus.

 28 public schools ranked by quality score.
-NCES CCD 2022-23 data.
+NCES CCD 2024-25 data.

 28